ZosoV/Number-Plate-Recognition/README.md

 Instructions to run with the GPU (Nvidia GeForce GTX 1060):

-Note: if you install tensorflw-gpu with anaconda the programs CUDA Tool Kit and Cudnn comes by default.
+Note: if you install tensorflow-gpu with anaconda the programs CUDA Tool Kit and Cudnn comes by default.
+Note: if you install tensorflow-gpu with pip follow the instructions of the oficial site of tensorflow.

 The project has the following dependencies:
 * [Nvidia Drivers 410](https://www.nvidia.com/Download/index.aspx?lang=en-us)